MADE

 • Adaptations without documented rights clearance

-• Incomplete submissions — missing deck, missing script, or incomplete form
+• Incomplete submissions - missing script or incomplete form

 • Multiple submissions from same writer under different names